mahdi-cpp/SmartHome/README.md

 approaching 1 MIPS per MHz, allowing the system designer to optimize power consumption ver- sus processing speed.

-* PT2264  is a remote control encoder utilizing CMOS.
-Technology.
-It encodes data and address pins into a serial coded waveform suitable for RF modulation.
+- Connect to PT2264 remote control encoder and receive commands

 ## SIM900
-* #### Send SMS
+SIMCom presents an ultra compact and reliable wireless module-SIM900.
+This is a complete Quad-band GSM/GPRS module in a SMT type and designed with a very powerful single-chip processor integrating AMR926EJ-S core, allowing you to benefit from small dimensions and cost-effective solutions.

-   - Send Notification to users
+- Send sms notifications to users
-   - Send alarm security
+- Send sms alarm security to users
-   - Send alarm

-* #### Receive SMS
 - Receive Command of user

 ## MT8888CS
 Integrated DTMF Transceiver with Intel Micro Interface

-* Call users and play alarm security sounds
+- Call users and play alarm security sounds
-* Receive user commands
+- Receive user commands

 ## VS1003
-* MP3/WMA AUDIO CODEC: Ring to phone and play mp3 file for user, for example ring and play security sound
+- MP3/WMA AUDIO CODEC: Ring to phone and play mp3 file for user, for example ring and play security sound

 ## MAX232DR
-* Conectin Between STM32F103 <---> PLC
+- Conectin Between STM32F103 <---> PLC
-* Conectin Between STM32F103 <---> SIM900
+- Conectin Between STM32F103 <---> SIM900
-* Conectin Between STM32F103 <---> Debuger
+- Conectin Between STM32F103 <---> Debuger

 ## PT2264
 PT2264 is a remote control encoder paired with PT2294 utilizing CMOS Technology.
 It encodes data